b3u/gitask/README.md

-# gitask
+# Gitask
-A spocktacular system for organizing github tasks
+A spocktacular system for organizing github-related tasks